 The other thing I do is look through Dribbble.
 And let me quickly say the rubbish-ing of Dribbble annoys me.
 Things look good on Dribbble, and there is no shame in that.
 You should be aiming for things to look good.

-People rubbish Dribbble because of its tendency to showcase pixel-perfect solutions—rather than problems and processes.
+People rubbish Dribbble because it tends to showcase pixel-perfect solutions—rather than problems and processes.
 Well, yes—this is what you'll see if you look through popular posts or conventional “inspiration”.

 The fix?
 Follow weird people with different skills.
 If you're a web designer, don't follow people that make websites.
-I follow a craft beer maker, or graphic designers that choose unusual typography, layout, and symbols like Bold Monkey or Bastien Allard.
+I follow a craft beer maker and graphic designers that choose unusual typography, layout, and symbols, such as Bold Monkey or Bastien Allard.

 Finding My Identity

-As much as I admire certain designers, I realise it's important to avoid becoming a carbon copy of them for my own self-validation.
+As much as I admire particular designers, I realise it's essential to avoid becoming a carbon copy of them for my own self-validation.
 I've been trying to understand what sort of art direction produces the best results for me.
 What do I enjoy?
 What do I identify with?